Flavored cannabis marketing criticized for targeting kids

 But thus far, such groups have not put the marijuana industry in its crosshairs.

-A study released earlier this month documented the steep rise in poisonings among young children, especially toddlers, who accidentally ate marijuana-laced treats.
+Earlier this month, a study documented the steep rise in poisonings among young children, especially toddlers, who accidentally ate marijuana-laced treats.

 The uptick in cases coincides with the rise in the number of states allowing the use of marijuana for medicine or recreation.
 Medical use of cannabis is currently allowed in 37 U.S. states, while 21 states allow recreational use.